Workspaces

 Scripts

 A script is an automation workflow.
 It defines a sequence of steps to carry out, what each step does, and in what order.
-Scripts are stored in your workspace and can be run manually, on a schedule, or triggered by an external event.
-Each script has its own page where you can review its blocks, source files, supporting files, and recent changes.
+Scripts are stored in a workspace and can be run manually, on a schedule, or triggered by an external event.
+Each script has its own page where you can review its blocks, source files, reusable files, and recent changes.
 The AI agent manages the underlying setup for you, but you can still inspect what it creates.
 Scripts are reusable.
 You can run the same script multiple times, share it with teammates, or use it as the starting point for a new workflow.Blocks

 Blocks are the individual steps inside a script.
 Each block does one thing, and a script runs its blocks in order.
 There are two types of block:- Executable blocks — these run code, usually Python or shell, to perform an action, such as fetching data from an API, transforming a file, or sending a message.